 “The project adds beauty and functionality to Kahului, and it also goes a long way toward meeting Governor David Ige’s goals for improving the environment, traffic, energy and the economy,” says Ford Fuchigami, Hawaii Department of Transportation Director.

-This article was written by Mike Starling, PPC Editor, and was originally published in the Fall 2019 issue of PPC magazine.
+This article was originally published in the Fall 2019 issue of PPC magazine.
+Story by Mike Starling, PPC Editor.
+Photos reprinted permission Consolidated Painting.
 Read about other successful, high-profile projects in the PPC Digital Archive.